dreasysnail/INSET/README.md

 After training the denosing autoencoder, you might see the performance on sentence interpolation (cf. Table 1 in our paper) with the script `sent_inter.py`.

-Before training the sentence-level transformer, we pick up a checkpoint of the autoencoder and convert natural sentences in the corpus into sentence embeddings.
+Before training the sentence-level transformer, please pick up a checkpoint of the autoencoder and convert natural sentences in the corpus into sentence embeddings.
 This will significantly accelerate the training of the sentence-level transformer.
 To this end, please run `text_encode.py`.

 ## Citation
 If you use this code in your research, you can cite our [paper](https://arxiv.org/abs/1911.03892):